Last week, on our way back home from a weekend at friends’ house, our 12-year-old son Tsoof asked if we thought he was a “super kid”.

 - He is the captain of the Stage Band (a junior Jazz ensemble).

-- He plays percussions in the Wind Ensemble.
+- He plays percussion in the Wind Ensemble.

 - He is in the Senior Percussion Ensemble.